TheDiamondOG/pastebinlib/README.md

 ```

 ## User Pastebin API
-Setting up the the class for the User Pastelib
+Setting up the the class for the User Pastebinlib

 Requirements for this one
 - API Key: https://pastebin.com/doc_api